rosh-agahi/stock-recommender/Project_Setup.md

-1. use bundler to create the skeleton of the cli application bundle gem stock-recommender
+1. use bundler to create the skeleton of the cli application<br>
+  `bundle gem stock-recommender`

 2. added notes re the project to the README

-3. added the stock-recommender to the bin folder
+3. added the executable file **stock-recommender** to the bin folder

-4. set up the executable file. in bin, added "stock-recommender". included shebang #!/usr/bin/env ruby to ensure that the file uses ruby
+4. set up the executable file. in bin, added "stock-recommender". included shebang `#!/usr/bin/env ruby` to ensure that the file uses ruby
 - added executable function using chmod
-- cd bin/
+- `cd bin/` --> cd to the bin directory
-- ls -lah
+- `ls -lah` --> shows the permissions
-  * -rw-r--r--   1 ragahi  staff    41B Apr  7 19:32 stock-recommender
+<br> *-rw-r--r--   1 ragahi  staff    41B Apr  7 19:32 stock-recommender*
-- chmod +x stock-recommender
+- `chmod +x stock-recommender`
-  * this adds the executable function to this file.
+ --> this adds the executable function to this file.
-  * -rwxr-xr-x   1 ragahi  staff    41B Apr  7 19:32 stock-recommender
+  <br> *-rwxr-xr-x   1 ragahi  staff    41B Apr  7 19:32 stock-recommender*
-  --> allows the computer permissions to execute the file through the ruby interpreter on my behalf.
+  <br>Allows the computer permissions to execute the file through the ruby interpreter on my behalf.

 5. in the executable file added a reference to call a new instance of the cli class.
 * need to require the cli class file in the executable file.

-### to run the app, be in the stock-recommender, run "./bin/stock-recommender"
+**to run the app, `cd` into the stock-recommender directory, run:**<br>`./bin/stock-recommender`

 6. set up the interface loop in the cli class
 - welcomes the user